 Not all of us want or can afford to invest in rare cars.
 However, Australian pink diamonds provide an opportunity to invest in a rare, desirable and discreet asset, at a lower price point than exotic cars.
 Many potential investors ask us what makes the Argyles brand so rare and will there ever be another Argyle mine?

 The Argyle mine is the only successful commercial lamproite diamond mine in the world.
 This has created the unique chemistry of Argyles and their distinctive intense pink and red hues.
-An Australian diamond’s chroma – like a fingerprint – is also instantly recognisable to gemmologists, meaning that there is no way a pink diamond from another part of the world can ever be passed off as an Argyle certified diamond.
+An Australian diamond’s chroma – like a fingerprint – is also instantly recognisable to gemmologists, meaning that there is no way a pink diamond from another part of the world can ever be passed off as an Australian certified diamond.
 If you invest in a genuine Australian diamond, you have purchased one of the rarest gemstones on the planet.